Alternating and symmetric superpowers of metric generalized Jordan superpairs: Introduction

 \textbf{Notation changes and corrigendum from \cite{A22}:} The classes of objects $\mathbf{GJSP}$, $\mathbf{FLSM}$ will be renamed, with a better notation, as $\MGJSP$, $\MFLSM$.
 By misuse of language, for bilinear forms, the term ``homogeneous'' was used with the meaning of ``homogeneous of degree $0$'' (in the present paper, we will use the term ``even'' instead).
 We point out that the definition of Kantor pair was miswritten.
-There is a nontrivial detail not explained in \cite[Rem.3.9]{A22}.
+We point out that there is a nontrivial detail not explained in \cite[Rem.3.9]{A22}, which is how to identify $L_{-2}$ with the dual Lie module of $L_2$ in a natural way (it will not be explained in the present work).
 A notational error appearing in the proof of \cite[Prop.4.3]{A22} is also fixed here, see Remark~\ref{erratumNu} below.